 ■ Keynote Speaker 1

-Loon Ching Tang, PhD, Professor
+Loon Ching Tang, Professor

 National University of Singapore, Singapore

 Title: Reliability Engineering: From Practice to Theory